LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 Because the Mono Project web page is known to change frequently, these instructions are designed to be as generic as possible.
-If you have any questions, you should contact the intructors immediately or seek tutoring help.
+If you have any questions, you should contact the instructors immediately or seek tutoring help.